johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 returning &mdash; how long would they work reliably enough so as to keep the number of failures low.

-Backblaze (a company providing online storage services) has been doing an amazing job of publicly releasing their well-sanitized hard drive logs in an easily consumable form since 2015[^bb-release].
+Backblaze (a company providing cloud storage services) has been doing an amazing job of publicly releasing their well-sanitized hard drive logs in an easily consumable form since 2015[^bb-release].
 I came across these while I was doing a project on reliability analysis at my University in collaboration with NetApp.
 This article describes a part of my project